Create command

 yarn

-npx extension@latest create my-extension --template=react
+npx extension@latest create my-extension --template=new-react

 npm